vmware/dod-compliance-and-automation/content/en/docs/Tutorials/vSphere/audit8.md

 {{< /tabpane >}}

 #### Run the audit
-In this example we will be scanning vCenter controls in the target vCenter, specifying an inputs file, enabling enhanced outcomes in InSpec, and outputting a report to the CLI and to a JSON file.
+In this example vCenter controls in the target vCenter will be scanned, specifying an inputs file, enabling enhanced outcomes in InSpec, and outputting a report to the CLI and to a JSON file.
 {{< tabpane text=false right=false persist=header >}}
 {{% tab header="**Version**:" disabled=true /%}}
 {{< tab header="8.0 U3" lang="powershell" >}}